nshebang/nob/README.md

 ### Is this project still in development?

-As long as there is people pushing commits, it's active.
+As long as there are people pushing commits, it's active.
 As for me, the main maintainer (Olivia), I'm often too busy with my life and just maintain this whenever I can.